Standing Bodhisattva

 GeographyChina, Asia

-MediumWood with traces of original polychrome and gilt, inlaid glazed ceramic eyes
+MediumWood, traces of polychrome and gilt, inlaid glazed ceramic eyes

 Dimensionsoverall: 37 1/2 in.
 (95.3 cm)